High-order geodesic coupling of shear-Alfv\'{e}n and acoustic continua in tokamaks

-In tokamaks, $k_\parallel = 0$ at rational surfaces, $\vA$ grows unbounded as $\rho \rightarrow 0$ at the edge, and continua should thus span the range $0 \leqslant \omega < \infty$~\cite{grad.1973,appert.1974}.
-Still, $\vbf{B}(\psi, \vartheta)$ depends on the poloidal angle $\vartheta$ (besides $2\pi \psi$, the poloidal-field flux labelling magnetic surfaces) and the refractive-index periodicity opens frequency gaps (i.e., forbidden bands) in the continuum where traveling waves are replaced by discrete \alfven{} eigenmodes (AEs)~\cite{rayleigh.1887,zhang.2008}.
-Unlike strongly damped singular waves~\cite{tataronis.1973,grossmann.1973}, AEs may interact resonantly with a species $s$ at $\species{T} \sim (\species{m}/m_\text{i}) (T_\text{i}/\beta)$, with $m_\text{i}$ and $T_\text{i}$ the ion mass and temperature, and $\beta = 2 \mu_0 P/B^2$.
-For fusion devices ($T_\text{i} \sim 10$~KeV, $\beta \sim 10^{-2}$), $T_\text{s}$ falls in the MeV range and AEs are destabilised by $\alpha$-particles or hot ions from the heating systems~\cite{rosenbluth.1975,fu.1989,betti.1992}.
-In the process, resonant ions are expelled from the plasma core, thus hindering reactor operation (burning quench, wall damage)~\cite{fasoli.2007}.
-Research on particle-AE interactions~\cite{heidbrink.1994,gorelenkov.2014,lauber.2013} has focused on shape-induced gaps in the \SA{} branch (toroidicity, elongation, etc.)~\cite{cheng.1986,betti.1991,heidbrink.2008}.
-However, evidences of unstable AEs with $\omega \lesssim \wA$~\cite{heidbrink.1993,heidbrink.1999} have raised the interest for gaps in the acoustic continuum~\cite{huysmans.1995}.
+On tokamaks, $k_\parallel = 0$ at rational surfaces while $\vA$ grows unbounded as $\rho \rightarrow 0$ at the edge, and continuum frequencies should thus span the range $0 \leqslant \omega < \infty$~\cite{grad.1973, appert.1974}.
+However, the field $\vbf{B}(\Psi, \vartheta)$ depends on a poloidal angle $\vartheta$ (besides $2\pi \Psi$, the poloidal-field flux labelling magnetic surfaces) and the consequent periodicity of the refractive index opens frequency gaps in the continua (i.e., forbidden bands)~\cite{rayleigh.1887, cheng.1986, zhang.2008} where traveling singular waves are replaced by non-singular discrete \alfven{} eigenmodes (AEs).
+Streaming along field lines at speeds close to $\vA$, fusion-born $\alpha$-particles or other energetic ions produced by the heating systems may resonantly lose energy to these potentially less damped AEs~\cite{rosenbluth.1975, fu.1989, betti.1992}, leaving the plasma core in the process.
+Such AE-induced transport of very hot near-\alfven{}ic particles (i.e., with $v \sim \vA$) may hinder the operation of future fusion reactors (burn quench, wall damage, etc.)~\cite{fasoli.2007} and, being so, research on ion-AE interactions~\cite{heidbrink.1994, gorelenkov.2014, lauber.2013} have focused mostly on gaps in the shear-\alfven{} (SA) continuum, all near or above the frequency $\wTAE = \vA/(2qR_0)$ of toroidicity-induced AEs (TAEs), with $q \sim 1$ the safety factor and $R_0$ the torus major radius~\cite{cheng.1986, betti.1991, heidbrink.2008}.

-In this Letter, high-order shaping in tokamaks is shown to produce frequency gaps in the range $\wGAM < \omega < \wA$, with $\wGAM^2 = \bigl( \cS^2 / R_0^2 \bigr) \bigl( 2 + 1/q^2 \bigr)$ the squared geodesic acoustic mode (GAM) frequency~\cite{winsor.1968}, $\cS^2 = \gamma P/\rho$ the squared sound speed, $q$ the safety factor, and $R_0$ the torus major radius.
-Caused by \SA{} and acoustic wave coupling via geodesic curvature~\cite{goedbloed.1975}, these gaps lie well above the ion-sound frequency, extending previous results that were found in the limit of circular magnetic surfaces~\cite{holst.2000b,gorelenkov.2007,gorelenkov.2007b}.
-An analytical shaped equilibrium~\cite{rodrigues.2018} is used to estimate the frequency and radial location of each gap, producing an existence condition on the local geometry and $q$ value.
-Global AEs within these gaps are computed numerically and found to be driven unstable by hot ions below $1$~MeV for typical tokamak parameters.
-Moreover, resonances with circulating particles are shown to take place up to velocities such that $v^2 \lesssim \cS \vA$.